A uniform kernel trick for high-dimensional two-sample problems: Introduction: an overview

-To address the technical difficulty caused by the supremum in \eqref{definition.SKD}, as well as overcome the limitations of previous proposals, we have opted for a new approach: (1) We consider plug-in estimators of the kernel distances, obtained by replacing the unknown distributions by their empirical counterparts; (2) We use the powerful theory of empirical processes together with some recent results on the differentiability of the supremum (see \cite{Carcamo2020}) and functional Karhunen-Loève expansions of the underlying processes.
+The inclusion of the supremum in \eqref{definition.SKD} represents an additional difficulty.
+The asymptotic properties of the test statistic based on \eqref{definition.SKD} are derived by following a different strategy from that of \cite{Borgwardt2006} and later works.
+The methodology proposed here allows us to cope with the supremum and applies directly to the case of unequal sample sizes.
+In short, our approach can be described as follows: First, we consider plug-in estimators of the kernel distances, obtained by replacing the unknown distributions by their empirical counterparts.
+Then, we use the powerful theory of empirical processes together with some recent results on the differentiability of the supremum (see \cite{Carcamo2020}) and functional Karhunen-Loève expansions of the underlying processes.
 These developments entail several technical difficulties from the mathematical point of view.
 However, they are worthwhile since they allow us to analyze the asymptotic behavior, under both the null and the alternative hypothesis, of the two-sample test based on \eqref{definition.SKD}.

-\textit{The organization of this paper}
+\subsubsection{The organization of this paper}

-In Section \ref{Section_preliminaries} we provide some preliminaries regarding RKHS basics (including the mean embedding method and kernel distances) and empirical processes.
+In Section \ref{Section_preliminaries} we provide some preliminaries regarding RKHS basics and empirical processes.
 While most of this background is well-known or can be found in the literature, it is included here to introduce the necessary notation and make the paper as self-contained as possible.
 Section \ref{Section_main_results} contains the main theoretical contributions.
-First, we obtain a Donsker property for (unions of) unit balls in RKHS that could be of independent interest.
+First, we obtain a Donsker property for unions of unit balls in RKHS that could be of independent interest.
 We establish the asymptotic validity under the null hypothesis of the two-sample test based on the distance \eqref{definition.SKD}.
 The asymptotic statistical power (i.e., the behaviour under the alternative hypothesis of non-homogeneity) is also analysed.
 An empirical study, comparing the uniform kernel test with some other competitors is presented in Section \ref{sec:empirical}.
-Section \ref{sec:Proofs} collects the proofs of the main theoretical results.
-A final \hyperref[sec:Supplementary_material]{Appendix} is devoted to technical aspects, especially concerning the existence and interpretation of the mean embedding.
+In the scenarios we have considered, SKD is competitive with the other kernel-based methods, especially in the case of heteroscedastic populations.
+However, given the limited nature of the study, we cannot conclude that our proposal unequivocally outperforms existing approaches.